rrkas/py-practice/readme.md

 ---
  - function : piece of code which can be reused; ex: func(value)
  - method   : same as function, but is a part of class; ex: obj.method(value)
+---
+ - **declare** : function without body, informing compiler about existence of function
+ - **define** : function with body, actual implementation and logic
+ - **function call** : calling the function to do the specific task.

 ![Operator Precedence](pics/operator-precedence.png)